GRANVILLE FEATURED IN STORY ON AI DATA CENTERS

-This program is open to Granville-area civic groups, nonprofit organizations and schools with properties suitable for on-site solar panel installation.
+This grant program is a cost-sharing model open to Granville-area civic groups, nonprofit organizations, schools and local governments with properties suitable for on-site solar panel installation.
 Applicants must own the property or have a long-term lease agreement to qualify.

-Amplify your impact: Our community's highly-rated schools and the many vibrant civic groups, museums and nonprofit organizations are an integral part of what makes Granville a wonderful place to live, work, play, and visit.
-By transitioning to solar power, these organizations can deepen their impact and direct their limited resources toward their missions rather than rising fossil fuel energy costs.
+Amplify your impact: By transitioning to solar power, organizations can deepen their impact and direct their limited resources toward their missions rather than rising fossil fuel energy costs.

 - Jeremy King